How to Use Git-crypt to Encrypt Sensitive Files in Git

-In short, git-crypt is a tool that allows you to encrypt and decrypt files with GPG keys in the background of Git commands.
+If you need to encrypt files in Git (secrets, keys, configs), git-crypt is a standard solution.
+In short, it lets you encrypt and decrypt files with GPG (GNU Privacy Guard) keys in the background of Git commands.
 Once the tool is properly configured, the files are encrypted on push to and decrypted when fetched from the remote server.

 Repository and git-crypt initialization